 After any servicing, reference should be made to Table 2 which quotes details of the rated output with the related burner setting pressure and the heat input.
+Any required adjustments should be made by using the pressure adjustment screw.

 Refer to 'initial Lighting', Frame 48.